Tijanieneye10/ai-bio-generator/README.md

 # Bio-Generator

 This is built on top of OpenAi API to help generate bio by giving it a key words of what you do.
+Please dont forget to give us a star 👏🏽👏🏽👏🏽

 ![alt App Image](src/assets/img/bio-generator.png)